-This is not an all-inclusive list and for more information regarding permissible uses of restrictive funds review the Examiners of Public Accounts Financial and Compliance Guidelines for Volunteer Fire Departments at the following link: https://alison.legislature.state.al.us/epa-volunteer-firedept-guide.
+This is not an all-inclusive list and for more information regarding permissible uses of restrictive funds review the Examiners of Public Accounts Financial and Compliance Guidelines for Volunteer Fire Departments at the following link: https://alison.legislature.state.al.us/epa-audit-manual.
 Except where otherwise provided by law, the mayor is generally the appointing authority for firefighters in a municipal volunteer fire department, See Section 11-43-81, Code of Alabama 1975.
-The mayor of a city or town does not have oversight over who may be accepted as a local volunteer firefighter if the volunteer fire department is organized as a nonprofit corporation separate from the municipality.
-A volunteer fire department organized as a nonprofit organization with a board of directors as its governing body is separate and apart from the governance of the municipality in which the volunteer fire department is located.
+The mayor of a city or town does not have oversight over who may be accepted as a local volunteer firefighter if the volunteer fire department is organized as a nonprofit organization with a board of directors as its governing body is separate and apart from the governance of the municipality in which the volunteer fire department is located.
 AGO 2009-098